raelgc/ubuntu_xboxdrv/README.md

 Additional setup for xboxdrv
 ----------------------------

 This package contains additional configuration to make [`xboxdrv`](http://pingus.seul.org/~grumbel/xboxdrv/) get properly configured and running under Ubuntu (14.04).

-Additionally, a "Joysticks" entry is created into System Settings panel.
+At install, it cleanups broken configurations, mark xpad as conflict, and additionally, a "Joysticks" entry is created into System Settings panel.

 # Install